Conservation

 The Kemble Wetland Nature Reserve is just south-west of Kemble Mountain.
 Its 142 acres include regenerating fields, meadows, and an impressive wetland complex.

-Together with the adjacent 200-acre Kemble Rock Nature Reserve (secured earlier in 2017) we have a remarkable 342-acre expanse of preserved land.
-More than 2 km of the Bruce Trail's Optimum Route is secured, and we’ll move 3 km of Trail off roadways.
+Together with the adjacent 200-acre Kemble Rock Nature Reserve we have a remarkable 342-acre expanse of preserved land.
+More than 2 km of the Bruce Trail's Optimum Route is secured, and we’ve moved 3 km of Trail off roadways.

 Kemble Rock contains a mature deciduous forest.
 It’s quite large, and has significant ‘interior forest' habitat (defined as forested land that is 100m away from a forest edge), which is extremely important for numerous species such as the Pileated Woodpecker, Ovenbird, Black-throated Blue Warbler, Wood Thrush, and Eastern Wood-pewee.